A Yankee certificate of deposit is a special type of CD that’s issued domestically by a branch of a foreign bank.

 Yankee CDs are not something the everyday investor is likely to be concerned with.
 After all, most people don’t have $1 million or $50 million to invest into a single CD.

 If you’re able to invest in a Yankee CD, however, it’s possible that you could earn a higher rate of return for your money.
-That’s important if you’re working on building wealth and want to diversify your portfolio.
+That could be important to you if you’re working on building wealth and want to diversify your portfolio.

 Are CDs smart investments?
 They can be, if you’re comfortable leaving money in a CD account until it reaches maturity.
 Again, with a Yankee certificate of deposit you may be looking at a one- to three-year wait until the CD matures.
 So given the higher deposit requirements involved, it’s important to consider how comfortable you are typing up larger amounts for that long, and what kind of return you can expect.